ouspg/CompSec/Lab6_Bonus_Challenge_Digital_Forensics/README.md

 You are required to install all needed tools yourself and if there happens to be some problems with them - well, hopefully Google and your own troubleshooting skills can help you then.

-Consider yourself to be properly warned after reading this.
+Consider yourself to be properly informed after reading this.

 If you still want to take this challenge, good luck.
 You might really need it too.